System Design Space

 The Rise and Rise of FastAPI

-A mini-documentary about how FastAPI grew from a personal project into one of the most discussed Python backend frameworks, and why that matters architecturally.
+A mini-documentary that traces how FastAPI went from a personal project to one of the most discussed Python backend frameworks.
+The architectural interest is not the growth itself, but the decisions about contracts, types, and operations that growth dragged along with it.

 Video